dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/input-overview.md

 4. The <xref:System.Windows.UIElement.ManipulationInertiaStarting> event occurs when the user's fingers lose contact with the object.
 This event enables you to specify the deceleration of the manipulations during inertia.
 This is so your object can emulate different physical spaces or attributes if you choose.
 For example, suppose your application has two objects that represent items in the physical world, and one is heavier than the other.
 You can make the heavier object decelerate faster than the lighter object.

 5. The <xref:System.Windows.UIElement.ManipulationDelta> event occurs multiple times as inertia occurs.
-Note that this event occurs when the user's fingers move across the touchscreen and when [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] simulates inertia.
+Note that this event occurs when the user's fingers move across the touchscreen and when WPF simulates inertia.
 In other words, <xref:System.Windows.UIElement.ManipulationDelta> occurs before and after the <xref:System.Windows.UIElement.ManipulationInertiaStarting> event.
 The <xref:System.Windows.Input.ManipulationDeltaEventArgs.IsInertial%2A?displayProperty=nameWithType> property reports whether the <xref:System.Windows.UIElement.ManipulationDelta> event occurs during inertia, so you can check that property and perform different actions, depending on its value.

 6. The <xref:System.Windows.UIElement.ManipulationCompleted> event occurs when the manipulation and any inertia ends.
 That is, after all the <xref:System.Windows.UIElement.ManipulationDelta> events occur, the <xref:System.Windows.UIElement.ManipulationCompleted> event occurs to signal that the manipulation is complete.